tamnil/ubering/README.md

 Uber's browser API endpoints HACK - reverse engineered Uber API endpoints and usefull commands

+- Uses browser credentials (No needs to register in the uber's developer portal!!!)

 Tamnil Saito Junior <tamnil@gmail.com>

 ### WARNING!!!: Misuse can leak you personal data and some bad behaviors in UBER's app